Aduracodez/Traffic-indicator/README.md

 ## Credits

 Thanks to kaggle for providing the dataset used in this project.
-Special thanks to [insert names] for their contribution to this project.
+Special thanks to leke for their contribution to this project.